Quantum Computer and a Bitcoin

 Quantum computers leverage principles of quantum mechanics to perform computations far beyond the capabilities of classical machines.
 Here’s how they could disrupt Bitcoin:

-1. Breaking Private Keys: Quantum computers could utilize Shor’s algorithm to break elliptic curve cryptography efficiently.
+1. Breaking Private Keys: Mature quantum computers can efficiently use Shor’s algorithm to break elliptic curve cryptography.
 This means they could derive private keys from public keys, allowing malicious actors to steal funds from exposed wallets.
+Robbing everyone blind, starting with exchanges.

-2. Mining Vulnerabilities: Using Grover’s algorithm, quantum computers could theoretically solve SHA-256 hashes significantly faster than classical computers.
+2. Mining Vulnerabilities: Using Grover’s algorithm, quantum computers can solve SHA-256 hashes significantly faster than classical computers.
 This would disrupt Bitcoin’s mining process and undermine its consensus mechanism.

 Mitigating the Quantum Threat